aspose-total/Aspose.Total-Products/total/en/java/conversion/tex-to-odt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform TEX to ODT via Java" h2="On Premise Java API to Render TEX to ODT without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert TEX to ODT by using two simple steps.
-First you need to render TEX file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to ODT.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting a TEX file to ODT can be done in two simple steps using Aspose.Total for Java.
+Aspose.Total for Java is a powerful suite of APIs that can be used to process documents.
+The first step is to render the TEX file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF processing API that can be used to render TEX files to DOC.
+Once the TEX file is rendered to DOC, the second step is to convert the DOC file to ODT using Aspose.Words for Java.
+Aspose.Words for Java is a powerful document processing API that can be used to convert DOC files to ODT.
+With these two simple steps, you can easily convert TEX to ODT using Aspose.Total for Java.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}